rokwire/core-auth-library-go/README.md

 ### `authutils`
 The `authutils` package contains constants and standard utilities shared by the other packages.

+### `keys`
+The `keys` package contains constants and generalized public key and private key wrapper types that are used by other packaages.

 ## Usage
 To get started, take a look at the `example/` directory.